alflanagan/atom-language-utl/README.md

 Contributions are greatly appreciated.
 Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc.

+## Known Issues

+The highlighting does not work between &lt;style&gt; tags, as the parser switches context to CSS.
+Possibly a problem in other contexts.